-Caldwell.
-ID 83605 (208) 459-5011 www.collegeofidaho.edu Degrees: Bachelor of Arts, Bachelor of Science, Master of Education are the cornerstones of learning at the C of I. Our professors are dedicated to their students' success-one of the many reasons four faculty members have been honored as Carnegie Foundation Idaho Professors of the Year since 2006.
-Thanks and close student-faculty interaction to its commitment to affordable academic excellence, the C of I ranks No. 1 in Idaho for graduation rate, freshman retention rate, alumni giving percentage and academic quality of incoming students, according to
+Caldwell, ID 83605 (208) 459-5011 www.collegeofidaho.edu Degrees: Bachelor of Arts, Bachelor of Science, Master of Education the cornerstones of learning at the C of I. Our professors are dedicated to their students' success-one of the many reasons and close student-faculty interaction are four faculty members have been honored as Carnegie Foundation Idaho Professors of the Year.
+Thanks to its commitment to affordable academic excellence, the C of I ranks No. 1 in Idaho for graduation rate, freshman retention rate, alumni giving percentage and academic quality of incoming students, according to U.S. News